List of tallest buildings in Hobart

-The tallest buildings in Tasmania outside Hobart include the Shot Tower, Taroona (58m) and the Silos Hotel in Launceston (either 46m or 35m.)
+The tallest structure in Tasmania is a transmission tower on Mount Wellington standing at 130 m.
+The tallest buildings in Tasmania outside Hobart include the Shot Tower, Taroona at 58 metres and the Silos Hotel in Launceston 46 metres.

+Tallest buildings

+10 Murray Street was demolished in 2018 in the Parliament Square redevelopment, but formerly stood at a height of 47 m.

-Major future projects
+Future projects

 This is a list of the tallest buildings under construction, approved or proposed in Hobart.

-The proposed hotel at MONA is within the planning boundaries of the Glenorchy City Council and will therefor height restrictions are not expected to be as strict.
+The proposed hotel at MONA is within the planning boundaries of the Glenorchy City Council and therefore height restrictions are not expected to be as strict.
 If approved, the hotel will be one of the tallest buildings in Tasmania.

 If completed, 145 Liverpool Street would be one of the largest office buildings within Hobart.
 However, due to difficulty attracting tenants the future of this development is uncertain.